Async PBF Parsing with Pyrosm Jump to heading

 queue.task_done()

 Raw OSM tags exhibit inconsistent casing, localized abbreviations, and deprecated keys.
-Implement normalization on the Arrow Table before yielding it downstream — this is the cheapest point because the table is already in columnar memory:
+Normalize on the Arrow table before yielding it downstream — this is the cheapest point because the table is already in columnar memory and has not yet been re-serialized.
+The mapping here is a minimal example of the controlled vocabularies defined in full by Batch Attribute Mapping Strategies.

 def normalize_highway_column(table: pa.Table) -> pa.Table: